Arshiya-25/Challenge_1A/README.md

-# Docrobat: Human-Like PDF Structure Understanding
+# Docrobat: Intelligent Parsing of Document Hierarchies
 **Challenge 1a – Adobe India Hackathon 2025**

 **Docrobat** is our cutting-edge solution to Challenge 1a of the Adobe India Hackathon 2025—a sophisticated PDF processing system that revolutionizes how machines comprehend document structure.